Boundedness of composition operators on general weighted Hardy spaces of analytic functions: Necessity of the -condition

 To prove Lemma~\ref{main lemma}, we will use a variant of \cite[Lemma~4.6 p.~72]{TIT} on the stationary phase method.
-It is observed in \cite[p.~90]{TIT} that some error term $O \, \big(\lambda_{2}^{- 4/5} \lambda_{3}^{1/5} \big)$ to come can be replaced by $O \, \big(\lambda_{2}^{- 1} \lambda_{3}^{1/3} \big)$, but this refinement is not needed here.
-However, a careful reading of the proof in \cite[ p.~72]{TIT} gives the version below, which allows the derivative $F '$ of $F$ to vanish at some point, as occurs in our situation.
+A careful reading of the proof in \cite[ p.~72]{TIT} gives the version below, which allows the derivative $F '$ of $F$ to vanish at some point, as occurs in our situation.
 For sake of completeness, we will give a proof, however postponed. \goodbreak

-\begin{theorem} [Stationary phase] Let $F$ be real function on the interval $[ A, B]$, with continuous derivatives up to the third order and $F'' > 0$ throughout $]A, B[$.
-Let $c$ be the unique point in $]A, B[$ where $F' (c) = 0$.
-Assume that, for some positive numbers $\lambda_2$, $\lambda_3$, and $\eta$, the following assertions hold: \begin{enumerate} \itemsep {-0.1 em}
+\begin{proposition} [Stationary phase] Let $F$ be real function on the interval $[ A, B]$, with continuous derivatives up to the third order and $F'' > 0$ throughout $]A, B[$.
+Assume that there is a (unique) point $c$ in $]A, B[$ such that $F' (c) = 0$, and that, for some positive numbers $\lambda_2$, $\lambda_3$, and $\eta$, the following assertions hold: \begin{enumerate} \itemsep {-0.1 em}

 \item [$1)$] $[c - \eta, c + \eta] \subseteq [A, B]$;

 \item [$2)$] $F '' (x) \geq \lambda_2$ for all $x \in [c - \eta, c + \eta]$;

 \item [$3)$] $|F ''' (x)| \leq \lambda_3$ for all $x \in [A, B]$. \end{enumerate} Then: